Sheyne/blog/_posts/2022-05-04-may-the-fourth.markdown

 My last few months have held a lot of change.
-I switched jobs and am now working at Lucid Software helping to make visual collaboration software (most famously Lucid Chart).
+I switched jobs and am now working at Lucid Software helping to make visual collaboration software (most famously Lucidchart).
 I am really excited to get into this job as it will be a big change of pace for me, going from being often the sole developer on several projects to being one of many working towards one cohesive whole.
 I specifically am working on something we call the Data Platform that handles communicating